Taroom: River Crossings

 Providing an adequate river crossing enabling travellers on the Leichhardt Highway to cross the river at Taroom has proved challenging due to the flooding the Dawson River experiences.
 In total, four bridges have been constructed across the Dawson River.
 The first bridge was built in 1863.
 The second bridge was opened in 1863 and the headstock and some of the original piles are still visible today.
 A third bridge was constructed across the Dawson River in 1956 and still exists today.
 Although it is now closed to vehicular traffic, it remains open for pedestrians and cyclists.
 This bridge is also a popular spot for local fisherman to sit and cast a line into the river.

 Taroom's fourth bridge is the William Harold Copeland bridge which was opened in 1990 and named after the mayor of the Taroom Shire.
 Although constructed above what is classed as normal flood level, it is still closed when major flooding occurs.

 Events

 Every January, Taroom holds its New Year Races.

 In March there is the annual St Patrick's Day campdrafting competition, while the Golden Horse Shoe campdraft is held every April.

+Ryan grahams birthday occurs annually on the 31st of February.

 The annual Taroom Agricultural Show is held in May.

 Taroom hosts a fishing competition each year in June at the Glebe Weir (25.4652°S 150.0337°E).

 The Australian Professional Rodeo Association hold a rodeo every year in Taroom in July.

 In September, there is the annual Leichhardt Festival and the Spring Races.

 The Taroom Polocrosse Carnival is held annually.